Star Trek: Picard season 3

-The third and final season of the American television series Star Trek: Picard features the character Jean-Luc Picard in the year 2401 as he reunites with the former command crew of the USS Enterprise (Geordi La Forge, Worf, William Riker, Beverly Crusher, and Deanna Troi) while facing a mysterious new enemy who is hunting Picard's son.
-The season is produced by CBS Studios in association with Secret Hideout, Weed Road Pictures, and Roddenberry Entertainment, with Terry Matalas serving as showrunner.
+The third and final season of the American television series Star Trek: Picard features the character Jean-Luc Picard in the year 2401 as he reunites with the former command crew of the USS Enterprise (Geordi La Forge, Worf, William Riker, Beverly Crusher, Deanna Troi, and Data) while facing a mysterious enemy who is hunting Picard's son.
+The season was produced by CBS Studios in association with Secret Hideout, Weed Road Pictures, and Roddenberry Entertainment, with Terry Matalas serving as showrunner.

-Patrick Stewart stars as Picard, reprising his role from the series Star Trek: The Next Generation as well as other Star Trek media, with Jeri Ryan, Michelle Hurd, and Ed Speleers also starring.
-The season features guest stars who also reprise their roles from previous Star Trek media, including Stewart's Next Generation co-stars Jonathan Frakes (Riker), Gates McFadden (Crusher), LeVar Burton (La Forge), Michael Dorn (Worf), Marina Sirtis (Troi), and Brent Spiner (the android Lore).
+Patrick Stewart stars as Picard, reprising his role from the series Star Trek: The Next Generation as well as other Star Trek media.
+Jeri Ryan, Michelle Hurd, and Ed Speleers also star.
+The season features guest stars who also reprise their roles from previous Star Trek media, including Stewart's Next Generation co-stars Jonathan Frakes (Riker), Gates McFadden (Crusher), LeVar Burton (La Forge), Michael Dorn (Worf), Marina Sirtis (Troi), and Brent Spiner (Data).
 A third season of Picard was informally green-lighted by January 2020, allowing it to be filmed back-to-back with the second season.
 Some third-season scenes were filmed during production on the second, which began in California in February 2021, before filming segued fully to the third in September.
 Stewart officially announced the season soon after, and filming ended in March 2022.
 The return of the other Next Generation cast members was confirmed a month later.
 Matalas hoped to make the season a satisfying ending for Picard's story and the whole Next Generation cast.

-The season premiered on the streaming service Paramount+ on February 16, 2023, and is running for 10 episodes until April 20.
+The season premiered on the streaming service Paramount+ on February 16, 2023, and ran for 10 episodes until April 20.
+It was praised by critics and nominated for two Primetime Creative Arts Emmy Awards as well as several other awards.